 1. Be informed.
 Contact the local emergency management office or American Red Cross chapter to learn about the most likely natural disasters to strike your area.

 2. Complete a personal assessment.
 Determine what he or she can or can't do before, during and after a disaster.
 Make a list of those needs and resources that can meet them.

 3. Make a plan.
 Schedule a family meeting to assess your needs in an emergency and develop a plan of action.
 Include in your plan key people in your life - such as neighbors, friends, relatives and professional caregivers - who could help.
 Remember to consider the needs of pets in your plan as well.

-4. Know where to get information during an emergency, either through the local television, radio or NOAA weather radio.
+4. Know where to get information during an emergency, either through the local television, radio or National Oceanic and Atmospheric Administration (NOAA) weather radio.
 Have available a battery-operated radio.
 Different alarms are available to notify people with medical conditions of impending disaster, such as a strobe alarm for the hearing-impaired.

 5. Discuss multiple escape routes.
 Like all families and households, seniors and individuals with disabilities should develop at least two escape routes, one out of their home in case of a fire when they need to get out of the home quickly and out of the area in case they need to evacuate their community.
 Designate a place to meet other relatives or key support network people outside the house, as well as a second location outside the neighborhood, such as a school or church.
 Practice the plan at least twice a year.

 6. Know when to go or to stay and how to make the decision to stay or leave.
 When deciding to evacuate, older adults and those with disabilities should go sooner rather than later.
 By waiting too long, they may be unable to leave if they require assistance from others.